 Continuous, scheduled reviews of your digital file storage are the key to determining security vulnerabilities.
 Examine your backup practice, document retention schedules, and how documents are being made, handled, shared, or erased.

-Likewise, you must also update your security measures and software as today’s technologies are evolving fast, and cybercriminals are setting the tone.
+Likewise, you must also update your security measures and software as today’s technologies are evolving fast, and cyber criminals are setting the tone.
 To maintain proper security, constantly audit your security measures and consider the most up-to-date software versions are being updated.
 In addition, regularly audit permissions and access to documents.
 Ensure you’re taking out or updating permissions depending on any employees who leave or move from their roles.

 Overall, various services provide easy signing if you want to sign documents online for your business.

-Password access control has existed since the beginning of computer controls in the 1970s with Resource Access Control Facility (RACF).
+Password access control has existed since the beginning of computer controls in the 1970s with the Resource Access Control Facility (RACF).
 It’s deeply ingrained as part of organizations, with many weaknesses, yet it’s required in cases where there’s no infrastructure for more robust controls.

 It’s a smart move to use password protection on essential files.
 If members of the business use laptops or smartphones to work on digital documents, someone could steal the device.
 The individual who stole the device might gain access to sensitive files without password protection.